Joessarian/Adventurers-Like-You-Skyrim-Local-Co-op/README.md

   - Unique controls customization for each player
 - ***Save frequently*** while playing and ***disable any sources of autosaving or only load manual saves*** to minimize issues where a companion player's data might've been imported onto player 1 and saved.
 - ***Stick together*** when possible to ensure all players are on-screen and easy to see.
 There are also some options to improve player visibility, such as player indicators, camera object fade options, and player-focal camera positioning when players are far apart.
 And finally, if seeing "the void" outside of the traversable map does not bother you, disabling camera collisions altogether provides the smoothest experience.
 - ***Bugs are inevitable, and in some cases, correctable***.
 Before reporting an issue, please use the ***debug binds*** or ***Debug Menu options*** to troubleshoot issues as they arise.
-If the bug recurs frequently even after using said options, please include what debug options you've used and/or a crash log if you've also installed a crash logger.
+If the bug recurs frequently even after using said options, please report the issue and include what debug options you've used and/or a crash log if you've also installed a crash logger.

 ### Performance
 - Expect a ***loss of, on average, at least 7-15% of your base framerate with some framerate spikes***, especially when camera collisions are enabled or when opening menus, such as a large player inventory.
 The performance hit also depends on how many players are summoned, what actions players are performing, and what camera options are active.